Santa Teresa la Antigua: History of the convent

 Sor Juana Inés de la Cruz once lived here, but due to her fragile health and the austere conditions of the order, she soon moved to another convent nearby in the city.
 The convent also served as a prison for Josefa Ortiz de Dominguez, one of the earliest conspirators for Mexican Independence.

 In 1863, the convent was closed and the complex was converted to secular use.
-It served as military barracks, a school for teachers, as the home of the National University, the print shop of the government news agency and as the archive of the Secretary of Finance.
+It served as a military barracks, a school for teachers, as the home of the National University, the print shop of the government news agency and the archive of the Secretary of Finance.
 In 1989, the convent was rededicated as the Ex-Santa Teresa Alternative Art Center, specializing in performance art as well as static pieces.
 A non-profit organization dedicated to collecting alternative art was founded in 1993 here.

 Building's notable features

 The facade inclines noticeably backwards, which is due to the uneven sinking of the building into the soft soil underneath Mexico City, and is divided by buttresses.

 The convent has two identical Baroque portals.
 Both the first and second stories appear to be adorned with Solomonic columns, but the columns on the second floor are really smooth helixes.
 The window frame facing the street is profusely decorated and includes anagrams of the names of the Virgin Mary, Saint Joseph and Saint Joachim.

 The exterior contains sixteen Corinthian columns and there is a dome with stained-glass windows.